top of page

 While Imsouane has long been known for its coastal charm, it has recently undergone significant changes following the government bulldozing of many dwellings in preparation for modern developments.
 That being said, there are still a handful of traditional surf houses in the village that are keeping its spirit alive as one of the best places to surf in Morocco.

-Traditional tented camp with all the modern conveniences.
-A short drive from Imsouane’s breaks.
+A traditional tented camp in Imsouane with all the modern conveniences, just a short drive from the breaks.

-Beautifully decorated doubles, twins and dorms with views across the breaks.
+Beautifully decorated doubles, twins and dorms await at this Imsouane surf house, together with views across the breaks.

 An affordable Imsouane surf hostel with a blue-hued sun terrace and board rentals.